olanti-p/fleeting-rift/Design Doc.md

 1. Show debug info & collisions -> unveils a hidden passage
 2. Disable damage from spikes -> lets you pass through tunnel with spikes
-3. Disable damage from stars -> lets you pass through tunnel with spikes
+3. Disable damage from stars -> lets you pass through tunnel with stars
 4. Disable damage from lasers -> lets you pass through tunnel with lasers
 5. Disable fall damage -> lets you fall below the map edge and trigger a glitch
 6. Disable all damage -> QoL (disables all damage)